mhguo1/TRAPD/README.md

 # TRAPD

-Finding novel Mendelian disease genes can often be challenging.
+Finding genes associated with Mendelian diseases can often be challenging.
 While some disorders are amenable gene discovery to family-based analyses (e.g., linkage or segregation), others may be very challenging for a number of reasons.
 One approach to identify genes associated with disease is to use burden testing, where the aggregate burden of rare protein-altering variants in each gene is tested against a set of suitable controls.
 While one may use a set of control-sequencing data, this is often too expensive and unavailable.
 Here, we provide a simple-to-use program called TRAPD (Testing Rare vAriants using Public Data) that allows for burden testing against publicly-available summary level data (e.g., ExAC or gnomAD).

 Requirements:
 TRAPD is written in Python and R. For Python, it is recommended to use Python version 2.7.
 For R, any version 2.+ should be okay.